joe7575/techage/manuals/manual_ta4_EN.md

 - `b2a` Move block from B to A.
 - `move` Move block to the other side

 You can switch to the `move xyz` operating mode via the wrench menu.
 After switching, the following techage commands are supported:

-- `move2` With the command, the flight route must also be specified as an x,y,z vector.
+- `move2` With this command, the flight route must also be specified as an x,y,z vector.
   Example Lua Controller: `$send_cmnd(MOVE_CTLR, "move2", "0,12,0")`
+- `moveto` Move block to the given destination position (the destination position is valid for the first marked block, the other blocks are moved relative to this position)
 - `reset` move block(s) back to start position

 **Important instructions:**

 - If several blocks are to be moved, the block that is to take the players/mobs must be clicked first when training.
+- If the `moveto` command is used, the specified target position applies to the block that is clicked first during training.
 - If the block that is supposed to take the players/mobs has a reduced height, the height must be set in the controller using the open-ended wrench menu (e.g. height = 0.5).
 Otherwise the player/mob will not be "found" and will not be taken away.

 [ta4_movecontroller|image]